-So you want to be Dutch.
+So you want to Dutch and eat herring.
 Like, really, ‘part of the crew’.
 Cool – we dig that.
 But you’ve got to earn it, like an Airborne earns his Jump Wings, we’ve got a patch for your uniform too, soldier.
 The Dutch herring AKA. ‘de haring’.

 Don’t worry though – we wouldn’t kick you out of a plane without paratrooper training, or a parachute, we’re not going to subject you to the herring without showing you how.
 Are you ready?
 Great, attach that safety line to the steel bar over your head and try not to jump into the propeller – there isn’t much we can do about that.